ianyfan/alevel/electronics/specification.md

 5 Recall and use the rule that the bandwidth of a PWM carrier is about half the highest frequency present in the carrier

 5.2.4
-1 Recall that modulated carriers can be transmitted as electrical sygnals aloung cables, as infrared along optical fibre or as radio waves
+1 Recall that modulated carriers can be transmitted as electrical signals along cables, as infrared along optical fibre or as radio waves
 2 Understand that the intensity of a modulated carrier decreases with increasing distance of transmission (no quantitative details required)
 3 Understand that noise is a random signal that is added to modulated carriers in transmission 4 Understand that interference is a signal from another carrier that is added to modulated carriers